 Since some states may require a prescription for pen needles, it's best to consult your pharmacist or doctor for such important information.

 To inject Victoza, insert the needle into your skin on the abdomen, thigh, or upper arm.
 Do not inject the medicine into a muscle or vein.
 Press down on the center of the dose button to inject until "0 mg" lines up with the pointer.
-Ensure the dose button is pressed down, and keep the needle under your skin for at least 6 seconds.
+Ensure the dose button is pressed, and keep the needle under your skin for at least 6 seconds.
 During withdrawal, your thumb should remain on the injection button until the entire needle is out of your skin.

 To prevent skin thickening near injection points, we recommend you change your injection sites for each dose between the abdomen, upper arms, and thighs.

 NOTE: Do not discard used needles in your household trash.
 Never share your Victoza pen with others, even if the needle has been replaced.
-Sharing may lead to serious infections, putting both parties at risk.
+Sharing may lead to severe infections, putting both parties at risk.

 How Fast Does Victoza Work?